Veteran's Day Requires a Rethink

 CENTRAL BANKERS ARE BEHIND ALL WARS

-All wars are organized by the Illuminati bankers to collect or incur debt, plunder or profit, and advance their program for "world government" tyranny.
+All wars are organized by the Illuminati bankers to collect or incur debt, kill goyim, plunder or profit, and to advance their program for Masonic Jewish "world government" tyranny.
 They appeal to our patriotism to sucker us in.
 We are told we are fighting to "preserve freedom" when the opposite is actually the case.

-I think we have to regard them as dupes and mercenaries of the bankers.
+I regard their lives as cut short tragically in a bogus cause.
+They are human sacrifices, dupes and mercenaries.
 We have all been duped for a very long time.
-That gives Veteran's Day a tinge of cynicism and pathos.
+That gives Memorial Day a taint of pathos and cynicism.

-On Nov.
-11, we are mostly commemorating World War Two.
-While we were losing fathers and sons, Allied and Nazi central bankers were huddled in Basel at the Bank of International Settlements mainly financing the Nazis.
+While we were losing fathers and sons, Allied and Nazi central bankers were sitting shoulder-to-shoulder in Basel at the Bank of International Settlements (BIS) mainly financing the Nazis.

-The BIS handed over to the Nazis the national treasure of Czechoslovakia, Holland and Belgium to ensure the war could go on.
+The BIS handed the Nazis the national treasure of Czechoslovakia, Holland, and Belgium to ensure the war could go on.

 This gold, worth $378 million at the time, was the basis of loans to the Nazis and was never returned.

-The BIS accepted and stored Nazis plunder -- art, diamonds and precious metals including dental gold and wedding rings from concentration camp inmates.
+The BIS accepted and stored Nazi plunder -- art, diamonds and precious metals including dental gold and wedding ring from concentration camp inmates.

 The US Federal Reserve, the Banks of England, France, Italy, Japan and the Reichsbank were all members of the BIS.
 The Nazi Reichsbank had most seats but the BIS President was a Rockefeller factotum